cose-wg/HPKE/draft-ietf-cose-hpke.md

 The protected field in the Enc_structure contains the protected attributes from the COSE_Encrypt0 structure at layer 0, encoded in a bstr type.

-The HPKE APIs also use an "info" parameter as input and the details are provided in {{info}}.

 {{cddl-hpke-one-layer}} shows the COSE_Encrypt0 CDDL structure.